 The Trust is exposed to credit related losses on current and future amounts receivable pursuant to investment agreements and outstanding promissory notes.
-In the event of non-performance by partners, future distributions from investments could be reduced, resulting in impairment of investment values.
-The investment agreements typically provide that payments are receivable monthly no later than the last day of the month.
+In the event of non-performance by partners, future distributions from investments could be reduced, resulting in losses on investment values.
+Based on the terms of the investment agreement, payment is typically receivable monthly or quarterly, with receipt of payment due no later than the last day of the month payment becomes due.

-Cash and cash equivalents consist of cash bank balances.
+Cash consist of cash bank balances.
 The Trust manages the credit exposure related to short-term investments by selecting counter parties based on credit ratings and monitors all investments to ensure a stable return, avoiding complex investment vehicles with higher risk such as asset backed commercial paper.
-The Trust held cash and cash equivalents of \$18.5 million at December 31, 2021 (December 31, 2020 - \$16.5 million), which represents its maximum credit exposure on these assets.
+The Trust held cash of \$60.2 million at December 31, 2022 (December 31, 2021 - \$18.5 million), which represents its maximum credit exposure on these assets.

-The carrying amount of investments, accounts receivables, promissory notes, and cash and cash equivalents represents the maximum credit exposure.
+The carrying amount of investments, accounts receivables, promissory notes, and cash represents the maximum credit exposure.